Portugal: 2 dead, several injured in Muslim center stabbing

 Costa said police were investigating the attack and it was too soon to speculate about a motive.

-The Shia Imami Ismaili Muslims, generally known as the Ismailis, belong to the Shia branch of Islam, according to their website.
-The Ismaili Muslims are a culturally diverse community living in more than 25 countries around the world, it says.
+The Shia Imami Ismaili Muslims, generally known as the Ismailis, belong to the Shia branch of Islam.
+The Ismaili Muslims are a culturally diverse community living in more than 25 countries around the world.

 Portugal hasn’t recorded any significant terror attacks in recent decades, and religious violence is virtually unheard of.